Electronics ban: Gulf airlines worry business will suffer

 The airlines will have to figure out how to apply the new restrictions, and bear the additional cost or pass it onto passengers.

-"The cost of added security measures, delays in flights because of passenger compliance or check in delays... will add to their costs and have a roll over effect where someone has to pick up that tab," said Saj Ahmed, chief analyst at StrategicAero Research.
+"The cost of added security measures, delays in flights because of passenger compliance or check in delays... will add to their costs and have a roll over effect where someone has to pick up that tab," said Saj Ahmad, chief analyst at StrategicAero Research.

 Passengers may choose other carriers